Richard Thyne QC

 Operation Hercules (2017): Defending alleged member of an OCG involved in the trading of prohibited firearms.

 Serious and Fatal Road Traffic Collisions

-R v Mawhinney and others (2019): Defending (with Nicholas Lumley QC) in high profile trial of the passengers of a stolen HGV tractor unit, which was involved in a fatal collision with a pedestrian.
-All of the occupants were prosecuted for causing death by dangerous driving, by encouragement, notwithstanding the driver’s guilty plea.
+R v Mawhinney & others (2019): Defending (as led junior) in high profile trial of the passengers of a stolen HGV which was involved in a fatal collision with a pedestrian.
+All of the occupants were prosecuted for causing death by dangerous driving, by joint enterprise, notwithstanding the driver’s guilty plea.

 R v M (2018): Successfully defending HGV driver charged with causing death by dangerous driving, arising from a collision with a recovery vehicle on the hard shoulder of the M25.

 Operation Monroe 2 (2020): Successfully defending allegation of the gunpoint rape of a 15-year-old child.
 Part of a trial of 10 defendants charged with child sexual exploitation offences.

 Operation Kansas (2018): Prosecuting multiple complainant allegations involving rape and penetrative sexual activity with girls under 16, involving spreading of STIs.

 R v C (2016): Defending case involving a campaign of rapes more than 40 years ago.